ThinkEQ/assembly-solutions-ltd/src/pages/projects/siemens.md

 title: Siemens
 intro: Intro
 projectfeature:
-  quote: We have a great relationship with ASL and have worked with them for many
+  quote: '"We have a great relationship with Assembly Solutions and have worked
-    years, simply because they continue to deliver quality products.
-Being a well-established business, we have trusted them from start and appreciate their knowledge staff, who have gone above and beyond to help with technical design.
+    with them for many years, simply because they continue to deliver quality products and always meet promised delivery dates.
+Being a well-established business, we have trusted them from start and really value the knowledgeable team, who have recently gone above and beyond to help with some technical design changes on the wire assembly termination"'
-  name: Electrical Engineer, Siemens
+  name: Electrical Engineering Manager, Siemens
   image: /img/siemens-project.png
 seo:
   title: Project Siemens Cable Assemblies | ASL Customer Project